-The person responsible for the daily operation of the facility must be a Class IV Certified Operator in compliance with the Georgia State Board of Examiners for Certification of Water and Wastewater Plant Operators and Laboratory Analysts Act, as amended, and as specified by Subparagraph 391-3-6-.12 of the Rules and Regulations for Water Quality Control.
-All other operators must have the minimum certification required by this Act.
+The person responsible for the daily operation of the facility must be a Certified Operator in compliance with the Georgia State Board of Examiners for Certification of Water and Wastewater Plant Operators and Laboratory Analysts Act, as amended.
+The class level for the certified Operator must comply with the minimum plant or system classification level specified in Section 391-3-6-.39 of Rules for Safe Drinking Water.
+In lieu of a wastewater operator certification, the appropriate certification requirements for a water plant operator for this facility will be sufficient.